• Two students look over and discuss notes at a desk. One of them is professionally dressed.

 Your first step is to earn a bachelor’s degree from a four-year university.

-Elementary school teachers need to have a dedicated teaching degree.
+Elementary school or special education teachers need to have a dedicated teaching degree.
 Our program here at Chapman is the BA in Liberal Studies program.
-This is a new program that we’ve designed specifically for elementary teachers.
+This is a new program that we’ve designed specifically for elementary school or special education teachers.

 Degrees for middle and high school teachers

-To teach the upper grades, you have two options for your degree.
-You can either:
+To teach a specific content area, you have two options for your degree.

 Which path is the recommended option?
 At Chapman, we recommend earning your degree in the subject you want to teach.
-This is the more common of the two pathways, and will ensure you build a strong foundation in your subject.
+This is the more common of the two pathways and will ensure you build a strong foundation in your subject and bypass later content area exams.

 For this reason, we don’t offer a major specifically for middle and high school teachers.
 For Chapman students looking to teach secondary education, we suggest: